 - "The Great Gazoo" in The Flintstones.

-- Invader Zim: The title alien is green, with no ears nor a nose, has a cybernetic backpack and says thing like "filthy humans".
-Yet, only Dib notices that he's an alien after seeing him for the first time.
+- Invader Zim: The title alien is green, with no visible ears nor a nose, has a cybernetic backpack and says thing like "filthy humans".
+Yet, only Dib and his sister notice that he's an alien after seeing him for the first time.
 Other people are too dense to realise that a whale floating in midair, ejecting an escape pod, from which Zim and his robot GIR come out... is not normal!
+Then again, said people verge on being Too Dumb to Live and having some sort of Weirdness Censor or Perception Filter combined, along with simply not being present when Zim implements his schemes.
+The fact that "alien" can also mean someone who isn't of one's country doesn't help (this is in the case of Dib's father who simply believes Zim is just from a different country, contrary to outer space).
+Dib's sister, Gaz, knows Zim is an alien but doesn't care because "he is too stupid to take over the world."

 - Looney Tunes